BLUEBL0B/Secret-Sing-Box/README.md

 > Recommended OS: Debian 12.
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.

 > [!NOTE]
-> In Russian and with routing rules for Russia.
+> With routing rules for Russia.

 ### Includes:
 1) Sing-Box server setup (Trojan and VLESS protocols)